Soo-boon/Soo-boon/README.md

 ## Education
 **Sungkonghoe University** (_Mar.
 2020 - Present_)
-B.E. degree in IT Convergence, Major In Information and Communication Engineering and Software Engineering Course
+B.E. degree in IT Convergence, Major in Information and Communication Engineering and Software Engineering Course

 ## Extracurricular activity
 **Best of the Best 14th `Digital Forensic`** (_Jul.
 2025 - Present_)